awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 + [kinesis:ListStreams](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_ListStreams.html)
 + [kinesis:SubscribeToShard](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_SubscribeToShard.html)

 The `AWSLambdaKinesisExecutionRole` managed policy includes these permissions\.
-For more information, see [AWS Lambda Execution Role](lambda-intro-execution-role.md)\.
+For more information, see [AWS Lambda execution role](lambda-intro-execution-role.md)\.

 To send records of failed batches to a queue or topic, your function needs additional permissions\.
 Each destination service requires a different permission, as follows:
 + **Amazon SQS** – [sqs:SendMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html)
 + **Amazon SNS** – [sns:Publish](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html)

-## Configuring a Stream as an Event Source<a name="services-kinesis-eventsourcemapping"></a>
+## Configuring a stream as an event source<a name="services-kinesis-eventsourcemapping"></a>

 Create an event source mapping to tell Lambda to send records from your data stream to a Lambda function\.
 You can create multiple event source mappings to process the same data with multiple Lambda functions, or to process items from multiple data streams with a single function\.